Journaling: reflections - 2025

 I haven’t written much lately.

-I've been in movement, outside, and it feels so good, although there is a constant minor disappointment of not being able to train like I used to.
+After months of injury and healing, I’ve been moving again, spending time outside, and it feels so good, although there’s a constant, low-grade disappointment in not being able to train the way I used to.

 My life is good.
-My recent adversity would not be considered adversity for most humans right now.
-Running is my therapy, and I am accepting that I am evolving as an athlete.
-I am learning to accept the healing process.
+My recent adversity would not be considered adversity for most people right now.
+But running is my therapy, and I am learning to accept that I am evolving as an athlete.
+I am learning to trust and accept the healing process.
+I am also getting older...
+I am grateful just to be able to be in movement outside!

 Are You Mad at Me?